 - Ensure a CIPS is instantiated in the design.
-For more information on integrating the CIPS IP, see Control Interface and Processing System IP Product Guide (PG352).
+For more information on integrating the CIPS IP, see Control, Interface and Processing System LogiCORE IP Product Guide (PG352).
 If a CIPS is already present in the design, open the Block Design containing the CIPS by clicking Open Block Design under IP integrator in the Flow Navigator.
-When the Block Design has opened, double click on the CIPS to bring up the IP customization GUI. - 2.
-In the left pane labeled Configuration Options, expand the Device Integrity drop-down and click Sysmon Configuration.
+When the Block Design has opened, double click on the CIPS to bring up the IP customization GUI. - Click Next and click on the blue box labeled PS PMC to enter the PS-PMC configuration wizard. - 3.
+In the left pane, click Sysmon .

-3. The SysMon Configuration appears and SysMon can now be configured.
+4. The SysMon Configuration appears and SysMon can now be configured.
 Basic temperature and/or voltage monitoring can be quickly configured by selecting a Common Configuration Template.
 To select a specific voltage rail for monitoring, click on the On Chip Supply Monitor tab and check the Enableradio button next to the rail to be monitored.

-Figure 58: Configuring System Monitor Sensors in the CIPS IP Customization GUI
+Figure 57: Configuring System Monitor Sensors in the CIPS IP Customization GUI